DynamicSwarms/ds-crazyflies/docs/crazyflies.rst

 Safeflie
 ----------

-The Safeflie allows to safely switch between the high level commander and the low-level commander.
+The Safeflie allows to safely switch between the high level commander and the low level commander.
 It provides 3 topics:

 * ``safeflieID/takeoff``